jlai682/VMware-HS-Hacks-2021.github.io/README.md

 * it will ask how streeful that person feels on a scale of 1 to 10
 * a possible reward system for completing each exercise/event
 * Some sort of age filter so users can be part of a group of similar age (ie: kid events, adult events)

+What counts as the core project?

+Should come up with solution statement and find focus.

+* We want a website that takes users' personal interests to create healthy, enjoyable, and stress-reducing exercises for all ages and recommend a sample schedule for them.

+Maybe condense the rewards system?

+## Authors
+1. Jason Lai
+2. Meghana Tirunagaru
+3. Prajesh Santhanakrishnan
+4. Eric Schneider (technical mentor)